mg3994/dofit.me/dofit/features/thememoder/README.md

+By Mistake Designed Bloc But It Should Be Cubit
+> for Just Core App Features Use Cubit , For Extreme Features Use Bloc

 <!--
 This README describes the package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.